dmbarbour/glas/docs/GlasProg.md

   * use `%an.error.log` to attach a message to errors.
   * as an optimization, %error can backtrack to prior %opt in context of transaction loops because the choice is repeated.

-The %do and %opt constructors have exactly two arguments.
-It is tempting to support variable arity, but it isn't directly supported by namespace semantics.
-We could instead use a Church-encoded list to express variable arguments, but it won't save space.
+*Note:* The %do and %opt constructors have exactly two arguments.
+It is feasible to support variable-arity with namespace semantics, but it would involve some variation of Church-encoded lists.

 ### Data Stack